latex3/tagging-project/documentation/wtpdf/index.md

 # Screen Reading Examples (DRAFT)

-The "Larger Example" on the [WTPDF from LaTeX page](https://latex3.github.io/tagging-project/documentation/wtpdf-from-latex#a-larger-example) shows a small typical LaTeX article set in two columns with tables and figures.

-Here we show the effect of tagging on generated speech.
+Examples demonstrating generating Well-Tagged PDF from LaTeX.

+Firstly a small example is provided.

+A more realistic example showing variuous structures common in STEM publications is provded in the second page.

+The later pages go in to detail on the effect of various options, all using this second example document,

 All examples use the test release of NVDA 2025 (enabling interfacing to MathML readings), along with public versions of MathCat, Foxit and Acrobat Reader on Windows 11.

 To present something of the experience to users not familiar with screen